"We are like a family and I really like that about the Stourport SCITT."

 I got in contact with Jo Homer to get some information about the course and she was extremely helpful and provided lots of information.
 I applied for three SCITT courses in England and the Stourport SCITT stood head and shoulders above the rest.
 The atmosphere in the High School was so warm and welcoming and I felt at ease from the beginning.
 All of the staff were really amicable and amiable and I really enjoyed my interview day.

-Once I heard that I had been accepted on to the course I accepted the offer immediately and started to book flights to come to England and sort accommodation for the year.
+When I heard I had been accepted on to the course, I accepted the offer immediately and started to book flights to come to England and sort accommodation for the year.
 Needless to say, it was the best choice I have ever made.

 "The team at Stourport SCITT were incredibly supportive and the professional staff were invaluable."

 For me, the SCITT led directly to employment as a Geography teacher, and the previous year set strong foundations for my adaptation to life as an ECT.
 After 3 years I became Head of the Geography department, putting the theories and practices that I initially developed through the SCITT, into wider educational settings.
-My responsibilities now include; Facilitating professional development hubs in the school, Supporting ECT’s, The Geography Trust improvement leader and a member of the teaching and learning group.
+My responsibilities now include facilitating professional development hubs in the school, supporting ECTs, being Geography Trust improvement leader and also as a member of the teaching and learning group.
 The SCITT is a teaching method that helped to cement my passion for lifelong learning and is one that I wholeheartedly recommend.